MinaProtocol/mina/rfcs/0042-networking-refactor.md

   - certainly less bugs, but certainly harder to build
   - this would be a lot more work and would likely take even longer to test
   - more risk associated with this route
+- [ZMQ](https://zeromq.org/) could be an alternative for bounded-queue IPC
+  - benchmarks seem promising, but more research needs to be done
+- Unix sockets could be an alternative to Unix pipes
+  - has the advantage that we can move processes across devices and the IPC will still work
+  - more overhead than Unix pipes
+  - with the data stream generalization, we can always swap this in if and when we decide to move processes around
 - [flatbuffers](https://google.github.io/flatbuffers/) could be an alternative serialization format (with some advantages and tradeoffs vs Cap'N Proto)
   - there are no existing OCaml libraries for this